 Enterprise Community Development ("ECD") has entered a partnership with Seabury Resources for Aging ("Seabury") to redevelop this property to include more than 230 affordable senior units as an active adult community.
-HOC plans to provide Project Based Section 8 rental assistance for up to 48 units via Faircloth-to-RAD ("F2R") to the Springvale Terrace project.
-The F2R subsidy may be placed in the form of PBV or PBRA-HOC is proposing PBRA.
+HOC plans to provide Project Based Section 8 rental assistance for up to 48 units via F2R to the Springvale Terrace project.
+The F2R subsidy may be placed in the form of Project Based Voucher ("PBV") or Project Based Rental Assistance ("PBRA")-HOC is proposing PBRA.
 HOC's Board of Commissioners approved the plan to submit the F2R Application for Springvale Terrace at its December 2023 meeting.